hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/02_installation.md

       <admin_user>

-   If user >root< does not have write permissions in this directory on *all* of the machines where Grid Engine will be installed (NFS partitions not exported for user >root< with read/write permissions) it is recommended to install Grid Engine that all spool files will be created under the user id of user >admin_user<.
+   If user >root< does not have write permissions in this directory on *all* of the machines where Cluster Scheduler will be installed (NFS partitions not exported for user >root< with read/write permissions) it is recommended to install Cluster Scheduler that all spool files will be created under the user id of user >admin_user<.

    IMPORTANT NOTE: The daemons still have to be started by user >root<.

-   Do you want to install Grid Engine as admin user >admin_user< (y/n) [y] >>
+   Do you want to install Cluster Scheduler as admin user >admin_user< (y/n) [y] >>
    ```

 5. Installation Location: Specify the installation directory.
 The suggested default is the directory you set in installation step 2.